TheTexta/obsidian-main/Mathematics/Continuity.md

 ## Types of Discontinuity
 * Jump Discontinuity: Where left hand and right hand limits exist but do not point to the same number
-* Removeable Discontinuity: Where the limit doesn't equal the original function
+* Removable Discontinuity: Where the limit doesn't equal the original function
 * Infinite Discontinuity: Where a limit approaches infinity, like a vertical asymptote.

 ## Theorems on Continuous Functions